This is the featured image of the Create Continuous Movement blog article.

 ~Rhodes Piano Sequence - Unprocessed

-Upon opening the Mobius Filter, we can see quite a simple and straightforward interface, yet this doesn’t mean that this plugin cannot deliver high-quality sound.
+Upon opening the Mobius Filter, we can see quite a simple interface, yet this doesn't mean that this plugin cannot deliver high-quality sound.
 As you can see, the upper part of the interface is divided into two sections.
-The first, when double-clicked, will turn to the visualizer, which is representing the sound waves multiplying as you increase the speed of the movement.
-The lower section is reserved for the X/Y pad, which is controlled by the ring icon, and it sweeps between the cutoff and resonance frequency of the filter.
+The first, when double-clicked, will turn to the visualizer, representing the sound waves multiplying as you increase the speed of the movement.
+The lower section is reserved for the X/Y pad, controlled by the ring icon, and it sweeps between the cutoff and resonance frequency of the filter.

 Moving forward, on the lower left part of the interface, we see the filter type.
-There are two filter types, “Phaker” and “Peak.”
-What’s more, the second one gives a kind of more harsher (resonant) sound.
+There are two filter types, "Phaker" and "Peak."
+What's more, the second one gives a harsher (resonant) sound.
 Right from that, we can see a section reserved for movement.
 You can pause the movement by clicking on the first button.
 Also, you can change the direction of the filter movement.
-Furthermore, we can enable or disable the host tempo, which directly affects the speed slider, which we see below.
-Lastly, there is a section on the far right which contains sliders for Dry/Wet mix and the stereo spreader.
+Furthermore, we can turn on or off the host tempo, which directly affects the speed slider, which we see below.
+Lastly, there is a section on the far right that contains sliders for the Dry/Wet mix and the stereo spreader.

 Audio Examples

-After a brief description of the Mobius, Filter parameters, let’s move further audio examples.
-In the next example, I will first automate the X/Y section with the filter type set in the “Phaker” mode.
-Also, I’ll disable the “Host Sync” to automate the speed slider.
+After briefly describing the Mobius Filter parameters, let's move further to audio examples.
+In the following example, I will first automate the X/Y section with the filter type set in the "Phaker" mode.
+Also, I'll disable the "Host Sync" to automate the speed slider.

 ~Rhodes Piano Sequence - Mobius Filter/Phaker mode